ACRRM/curriculum-docusaurus/docs/rural-generalist/introduction.md

 ---
 id: introduction
 title: Rural Generalist
+sidebar_label: Rural Generalist
 ---
 The Australian College of Rural and Remote Medicine (ACRRM) was formed in 1997 as an acknowledgment of:

-- the importance of rural and remote medicine as a broad and distinctive form of general practice
+* the importance of rural and remote medicine as a broad and distinctive form of general practice
-- the need for well-designed vocational preparation and continuing medical education for rural doctors, and
+* the need for well-designed vocational preparation and continuing medical education for rural doctors, and
-- the need to address the shortage of rural and remote doctors in Australia, by providing them with a separate and distinctive professional body
+* the need to address the shortage of rural and remote doctors in Australia, by providing them with a separate and distinctive professional body

 ACRRM is a professional college accredited by the Australian Medical Council to define standards and deliver training in the medical specialty of general pr actice.